-I-TOTAL CLOSING COSTS TOTAL OF E+F+G+H TOTAL J-TOTAL CLOSING COSTS TOTAL OF D+I TOTAL (This amount carries to Page 1 "Estimated Closing Costs" next-to-last line under Costs at Closing) D+I This amount should populate Total of D+I Lender Credits This will not be used; enter all costs.
-This will be left blank CALCULATING CASH TO CLOSE (See optional table info below if there is no Seller) Confirm Cash to Close is the same on page 3 of the 1003, 2015 Itemization, and pages 1 and 2 of the LE.
-Total Closing Costs (J) AMOUNT AS APPEARS ON LINE J AMOUNT OF J Closing Costs Financed (Paid - SUBTRACT the amount in J that will be paid out of Loan from your Loan Amount) (Enter as negative number) Proceeds Down Payment/Funds From + ADD the amount of Down Payment that Borrower must Borrower (Enter as a positive number) make (or amount that Borrower must bring to table - For purchases - this amount must be the if not a Refi refer to instructions in Funds For Borrower difference between the Purchase Price and below) the Loan Amount build less any deposits).
-The amount held from the loan procee · mount as "Cost to Build" in the loan application section VII De tails of Transaction (as a negative number) AND in the Adjustm ents and Other Credits on the Loan Estimate.
+I-TOTAL CLOSING COSTS TOTAL OF E+F+G+H TOTAL J-TOTAL CLOSING COSTS TOTAL OF D+I TOTAL

+(This amount carries to Page 1 "Estimated Closing Costs" next-to-last line under Costs at Closing) D+I This amount should populate Total of D+I Lender Credits This will not be used; enter all costs.
+This will be left blank CALCULATING CASH TO CLOSE (See optional table info below if there is no Seller) Confirm Cash to Close is the same on page e 3 of the 1003, 2015 I temization, and pages 1 and 2 of the LE.
+Total Closing Costs (J) AMOUNT AS APPEARS ON LINE J AMOUNT OF J Closing Costs Financed (Paid - SUBTRACT the amount in J that will be paid out of Loan from your Loan Amount) (Enter as negative number) Proceeds Down Payment/Funds From + ADD the amount of Down Payment that Borrower must Borrower (Enter as a positive number) make (or amount that Borrower must bring to table - For purchases - this amount must be the if not a Refi refer to instructions in Funds For Borrower difference between the Purchase Price and below) the Loan Amount CP Loan - This will be the NET of the LOAN I AMOUNT - PAYOFF of f existing lien and CONSTRUCTION COSTS (Cost to build less any deposits).
+The amount held from the loan proce eds is not shown as a separate line item amount.
+En nter the amount as "Co st to Build" in the loan application section VII De tails of Transaction (as a negative number) AND in the Adjustm nents and Other Credits on the Loan Estimate.
 Deposit - SUBTRACT the amount of Deposit that Borrower has already (Disclosed as a negative number) made for a Purchase transaction or the amount of deposit For purchases only - enter amount paid to the borrower has already paid to the builder for their seller or held in trust or escrow for the sale of construction contract on a CP loan whether a purchase or the property refinance.
-Funds For Borrower (Subtract the loan amount from the total of all If a positive number, enter -0- here - the amount existing debt being satisfied in this is entered in Down Payment/Funds From Borrower above. transaction) If a negative number, enter the amount here and enter -0- in Down Payment/Funds From Borrower above Seller Credits - Enter the total amount that the seller will pay for total (Enter as a negative number) loan costs and total other costs.
-Adjustments and Other Credits (See below) Taxes, water
+Funds For Borrower (Subtract the loan amount from the total of all If a positive number, enter -0- here - the amount existing debt being satisfied in this is entered in Down Payment/Funds From Borrower above transaction) If a negative number, enter the amount here and enter -0- in Down Payment/Funds From Borrower above Seller Credits - Enter the total amount that the seller will pay for total (Enter as a negative number) loan costs and total other costs.
+Adjustments and Other Credits (See below) Taxes, water - 1

-- Enter as a positive number on the LE page 2. - Use the Edit button for Adjustments and Other Credits - Non-UCD tab - Below Gift Funds, type Adjustments Between Buyer and Seller Taxes - Calculate the amount of tax reimbursement owed to the seller see last page - Enter as a positive number - On the next line type Adjustments Between Buyer and Seller Water using the chart below:
+- Enter as a positive number on the LE page 2. - o Use the Edit button for Adjustments and Other Credits - o Non-UCD tab - o Below Gift Funds, type Adjustments Between Buyer and Seller Taxes - o Calculate the amount of tax reimbursement owed to the seller see last page - o Enter as a positive number - On the next line type Adjustments Between Buyer and Seller Water using the chart below:

 Baltimore (County & City) \$225.16

 Harford \$185.06

 Howard \$216.86

 Anne Arundel \$148.20

 Carroll \$239.83

 Cecil \$279.16